MUTOR-2/ScienceOfMusic/example-unit.md

 	You can place *emphasis* around _words_ by surrounding them with either underscores or asterisks, and **stronger** __emphasis__ by doubling them.

-## Block Quotes and Preformatted Code and Inline HTML
+## Block Quotes, Preformatted Code, and Inline HTML

 ### Block Quotes